2021 Architectural History Degree Guide

 Architectural History Degree Types

 Architectural History degree levels vary.
-You can get anything from a award taking less than 1 year in architectural history to the highest architectural history degree, a research/scholarship based doctorate.
+You can get anything from a associate's degree in architectural history to the highest architectural history degree, a research/scholarship based doctorate.
 Depending on the architectural history degree you choose, obtaining your diploma can take anwhere from 1 to 4+ years.

 |Degree||Credit Requirements||Typical Program Length|

 |Bachelor’s Degree||120 credits||4 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|